World Cup 2018 Groups Table: Standings After Thursday, Round of 16 Schedule

 After a World Cup this chaotic, one of France or Brazil are going to dreary their way to victory aren't they?
 "You've had your fun"

 Argentina have had a far tougher time after drawing with Iceland and losing to Croatia in their opening two games.
-They booked their place in the knockout phase with a win over Nigeria and with Lionel Messi in the team will feel anything is possible.
+They booked their place in the knockout phase with a win over Nigeria and with Lionel Messi the team will feel anything is possible.

 Football writer David Amoyal is looking forward to the clash: